gorayni/CsvRandomSimulator/README.md

 Requirements
 ---

 The JAR file execution only requires [Java 8] and the development requires [Maven] and optionally [Eclipse].
 Additionally, the random variable dependencies visualization requires [GraphViz].

 How to build it
 ---

-Once the code was downloaded, inside the project directory run:
+Once the code was downloaded, run the next command inside the project directory:

 ```sh
 mvn compile